james-e-kelly/sound-bakery/docs/Roadmap.md

 # Roadmap {#Roadmap}

-## v1.0.0
+## 0.1.0 MVP

+> The MVP release will mark the first version that provides a complete game audio experience.
+Users can use an editor tool to create playback logic, package the audio, and play it in a consuming application.

+- Audio playback
+- Editor application
-- Adaptive audio
+- Adaptive logic
+    - Parameters
-    - Sound selection
+    - Audio nodes
     - Events
+- Packaging
-    - Parameters
+    - Encoding
     - Soundbanks
+- Basic runtime

+## 1.0.0

+> The 1.0.0 release marks the first version that is semi-comparable to the offerings of Wwise or FMOD.
+Users can create adaptive audio and music, optimise their content and package, run their audio inside leading engines, and debug at runtime.

+- Adaptive music
+    - Editor
+- Profiling tools
+    - CPU insights
+    - Memory insights
+    - Voice graph
+    - Metering
+    - Remote debugging
+- Encoding formats
+    - ADPCM
-- Vorbis encoding
+    - Vorbis
-- Profiler

-### v1.1.0

-- Opus encoding
+    - Opus

-## v2.0.0
+- Language bindings
+    - C#
+    - Python
+    - Rust

-- Music engine
+- Engine integrations
-- Remote profiling
+    - UE5

-## v3.0.0

-- Muti-output support
+    - Unity
-- Controller haptics support
+    - Godot

-## v4.0.0
+## 1.0.0+

-- Spatial audio library
+> Here are future features Sound Bakery aims to provide.

+- Source control integration
+- Auxillary outputs
+- Geometric simulation
+    - Runtime tool for occlusion and diffraction
+- Numeric simulation
+    - Baked tool for occlusion and diffraction